Frequently Asked Questions

 You can request leave through the caregiver portal, and another caregiver can be assigned with your tasks.

-No. However, you need to discuss the issues in a friendly manner so that they don’t feel hurt.
+No. However, you need to discuss the issues in a friendly manner so they don’t feel hurt.
 You must be patient and work on managing your stress.

 • Shift in roles